 Under Conn.
 Gen. Stat. §§9-35, 9-54, 9-55, 9-64a, 9-64b and 9-381a, registrars of voters must print Active and Inactive Enrollment Lists for use at the polls on primary day, arranged by street address.
-Please study carefully the "Enrollment List" entries in the Election Calendar.
+Please study carefully the "Enrollment List" entries in the November 4, 2014 Election Calendar, and our mailings to you.

-The Inactive Enrollment List will consist of (1) any person whose notice of approval of mail-in was returned undeliverable and who did not respond to a Confirmation of Voting Residence Notice sent thirty days prior to March 4, 2014, and (2) any person who was sent a Confirmation of Voting Residence between January 2, 2013--May 1, 2013, or between April 24, 2012--May 1, 2012, or between January 2, 2011--May 1, 2011, or between January 2, 2010--May 1, 2010 on the basis of affirmative information obtained in the canvass that an elector moved (with no indication that he moved within town) and who did not respond to the Confirmation of Voting Residence within thirty days after it was sent (and was not restored).
-(Remember that a Confirmation of Voting Residence cannot be sent out between May 1, 2014 and January 2, 2015, except that under Conn.
+The Inactive Enrollment List will consist of (1) any person whose notice of approval of mail-in was returned undeliverable and who did not respond to a Confirmation of Voting Residence Notice sent thirty days prior to August 12, 2014, and (2) any person who was sent a Confirmation of Voting Residence between April 24, 2012--May 1, 2012 or between January 2, 2011--May 1, 2011 (or between January 2, 2014--May 1, 2014, or between January 2, 2013--May 1, 2013 in some boroughs and cities) on the basis of affirmative information obtained in the canvass that an elector moved (with no indication that he moved within town) and who did not respond to the Confirmation of Voting Residence within thirty days after it was sent (and was not restored).
+(Remember that a Confirmation of Voting Residence cannot be sent out after May 1, 2014, except that under Conn.
 Gen. Stat. §9-23g(c), if a Notice of Acceptance of a mail-in application card is returned undelivered, a Confirmation of Voting Residence is sent out throughout the year.)
 The Inactive List for a particular voting district is sent to the polls for that voting district.
-Electors on the Inactive List for the particular voting district may sign an Application for Voter Registration for restoration at the polls and, if the registrar or assistant registrar of voters in the polls consents, such elector may vote.
+Electors on the Inactive List for the particular voting district may sign an application for voter registration at the polls and, if the registrar or assistant registrar of voters in the polls consents, such elector may vote.
 There is no need to telephone the registrar's office when the name is on the Inactive Enrollment List for the voting district in which the enrolled elector resides and seeks to vote.
 (Secs.
 9-23g(c), 9-35 and 9-42(c))